Optimal Inference After Model Selection: The Problem of Selective Inference

+Selective error control is neither weaker nor stronger than control of the familywise error rate (FWER), which is the probability of rejecting any true null hypothesis:

+Although the FWER is usually considered the most conservative control guarantee, it does not scale easily across different researchers: suppose that in Example \ref{ex:file_drawer}, each observation $Y_i$ is collected by a different scientific research team at a different university, with each team then publishing the nominal level-$\alpha$ test if $|Y_i|>1$ and otherwise moving on to another project.
+At the level of a single research group and experiment, FWER is controlled, but there is a major unaccounted-for multiplicity problem if we consider the discipline as a whole.

-Suppose that each scientist in a discipline controls the selective error rate for each of his or her own experiments.
-Then the discipline as a whole will achieve long-run control of the type I error rate among true {\em selected} null hypotheses, in the same sense as they would if there were no selection.
-No coordination is required between different research groups. \begin{proposition}[Discipline-Wide Error Control] Suppose there are $n$ independently operating research groups in a scientific discipline with a shared, countable question space $\cQ$.
+By contrast, selective error control scales naturally across multiple research groups and requires no coordination among groups.
+If each research team in a discipline controls the selective error rate for each of its own experiments, then the discipline as a whole will achieve long-run control of the type I error rate among true {\em selected} null hypotheses, just as they would if there were no selection. \begin{proposition}[Discipline-Wide Error Control] Suppose there are $n$ independently operating research groups in a scientific discipline with a shared, countable question space $\cQ$.
 Research group $i$ collects data $Y_{i}\sim F_{i}$, applies selection rule $\hcQ_{i}(Y_{i})\sub \cQ$, and carries out selective level-$\alpha$ tests $(\phi_{q,i}(y_{i}), q\in\hcQ_{i})$.
 Assume each research group has probability at least $\delta>0$ of carrying out at least one test of a true null, and for some common $B<\infty$,

 Then as $n$ grows, the discipline as a whole achieves long-run control over the frequentist error rate